rishi1999/random-projections/README.md

 ### Least Squares
 We compute approximate 'least-square' solutions to linear systems that do not have an exact solution, and then compare the accuracy to that of the best of a randomly sampled set of vectors.

+### Kernel PCA
+Certain datasets are not always linearally seperable.
+To solve this problem we use randomized kernel methods to map data into a higher-dimensional space where PCA is then performed.

+### Kernel SVM
+If we want to train a model on a set of labeled data, one option is to use a Support Vector Machine (SVM).
+Using a randomized kernel function, we experiment with SVM on the MNIST dataset.

 ## Presentations
 The `presentations` folder contains all our files for the biweekly group presentations at ICERM.
 These mostly consist of Jupyter notebooks with extensive descriptions and explanations of the code / phenomena.